BlockstreamResearch/bip-frost-dkg/README.md

-In the common scenario that the participants obtain host public keys from the other participants over channels that do not provide end-to-end authentication of the sending participant (e.g., if the participants simply send their unauthenticated host public keys to the coordinator who is supposed to relay them to all participants), the parameters ID serves as a convenient way to perform an out-of-band comparison of all host public keys.
+In the common scenario that the participants obtain host public keys from the other participants over channels that do not provide end-to-end authentication of the sending participant (e.g., if the participants simply send their unauthenticated host public keys to the coordinator, who is supposed to relay them to all participants), the parameters ID serves as a convenient way to perform an out-of-band comparison of all host public keys.
 It is a collision-resistant cryptographic hash of the `SessionParams`